About the Farm

 Once a weaned 6-8 month old calf arrives on our farm, it goes directly on grassy pasture where it will remain.
 Cattle are rotated to fresh grass as needed as they consume the biomass.
 We aim to raise our cattle to meet or exceed American Grassfed Association standards.
 The benefits of grassfed beef are becoming better known: improved flavor, a fat profile rich in beneficial Omega 3 fatty acids, no added hormones or growth promoters, and no sub-therapeutic antibiotics given.

 In contrast, typical production of beef in the US includes the use of artificial growth promoters (hormones) and finishing the last 60-90 days, predominantly on corn, in Confined Area Feeding Operations (CAFOs).
 The corn diet disrupts the bovine rumen and compromises their immunity.
-Their immunity is further stressed by the packed conditions of the CAFOs thus requiring the use of antibiotics to prevent the animals from becoming sick by the inhumane conditions their managers have placed them in.
+Their immunity is further stressed by the packed conditions of the CAFOs thus requiring the use of antibiotics to prevent the animals from becoming sick by the inhumane conditions.

-In addition, we do not broadcast herbicides for the protection of the river system, our animals and the quality of the meat we produce.
-Additional sustainability measures include reusing and repurposing materials, often sourced from defunct farms and other enterprises where it would be burned or shipped to a landfill.
+In addition, we do not broadcast herbicides to protect the river system, our animals, and the quality of the meat we produce.
+Additional sustainability measures include reusing and repurposing materials, often sourced from defunct farms and other enterprises where they burn or ship to a landfill.
 In addition, we harvest rainwater from the barn roof for distribution to livestock to minimize groundwater extraction from the on-site well.
-To support bird and wildlife populations, we maintain natural wooded areas, beneficial plants and brush piles for natural cover.
+We maintain natural wooded areas, beneficial plants, and brush piles for genuine cover to support bird and wildlife populations.